LinkedIn Video Downloader Not Working? Here’s What to Do

 3. Switch Browser or Device

-Different browsers handle scripts and media requests differently.
+Different browsers handle media requests differently.

 Try: